 Authentic tasting gluten free and vegan snickerdoodle cookies!

 - ½ cup vegan margarine I used my own recipe

 - 1 ½ cups granulated vegan sugar

-- ½ cup pea protein powder
+- ½ cup pea protein powder (if using that method)

 - 2 tsp cream of tartar